 There are a number of better value brushes you can buy at the price point that the Vitality comes in at.

 Our toothbrush of choice is the Oral-B Pro 2 2500.
-It is a touch more expensive, but with a significantly better battery life, the inclusion of a pressure sensor and travel case it is a worthwhile investment.
+It is a touch more expensive, a bit better battery life, enhanced cleaning action the inclusion of a pressure sensor and travel case it is a worthwhile investment.
 It’s actually the brush we rate as the best overall electric toothbrush.

 The Fairywill FW-507 is also an option for those who want to achieve the ultimate value for money and are not worried about the lack of a ‘brand’ name.

 3. Where’s the best place to buy the Oral-B Vitality?

 Places such as supermarkets and drug stores tend to be the initial go to for toothbrushes of this kind, however, we would strongly recommend you have a look elsewhere before going there, as they tend to be the most expensive.